RERobbins/mids_w207_music_genre/datasets/README.md

 ## Aggregated and flattened dataset

-The aggregated and flattened dataset can be downloaded from [Google Drive](https://drive.google.com/file/d/16DJpJiOIrEGKtOy-fE95jiaZIMZCxHmf/view?usp=sharing).
+The preprocessed dataset can be downloaded from [Google Drive](https://drive.google.com/file/d/16DJpJiOIrEGKtOy-fE95jiaZIMZCxHmf/view?usp=sharing).
 This dataset is in a `.pickle.bz2` format, which can be imported into a DataFrame using `pd.read_pickle()` function from the `pandas` library.

 The prefixed columns are ordered in the following manner:
  - Metadata (e.g. `album_id`, `artist_id`, `duration`)